echothrust/howtos/RESEARCH/Research on docker backdooring.md

 Pay close attention at the docker parameters required to run the container.
 The parameters that usually make me suspicious are:
 * `--privileged`
 * `--cap_add`
+* ``

+Keep in mind that the existence of these parameters do not mean that an image is malicious.
+Many containers require these options to operate properly, apply common logic when you see them
 ## Refs
 * https://www.fortinet.com/blog/threat-research/yet-another-crypto-mining-botnet
 * https://kromtech.com/blog/security-center/cryptojacking-invades-cloud-how-modern-containerization-trend-is-exploited-by-attackers